wultra/sike-java/docs/Readme.md

 Security.addProvider(new BouncyCastleProvider());
 ```

-The Bouncy Castle initialization should be done at the application start, before any of the SIKE Java functionality
+The Bouncy Castle initialization should be done at the application start before any of the SIKE Java functionality is used.
-is used.

-Before generating keys you should choose the variant you want to use.
+Before generating keys, you should choose the variant you want to use.
 The table below summarizes the available variants:

 | SIKE Variant Name | NIST Security Level | Private Key Size | Public Key Size | Shared Secret Size |
 | :---------------: | :-----------------: | :--------------: | :-------------: | :----------------: |